 Section 12 A..
 The Occult

-Halloween: A very large percentage of Americans claim to be Christians.
-Yet they continue to celebrate Halloween, the nation's second-largest commercial holiday which is deeply rooted in the occult.
+Halloween: A very large percentage of Americans claim to be Christians yet continue to celebrate Halloween, the nation's second largest commercial holiday which is deeply rooted in the occult.
 In fact, there does not seem to be a single Halloween custom or symbol that does not originate with the pagan occult brought to America in the 1840's by Irish immigrants fleeing their country's potato famine.
-In fact, when we participate in Halloween we are helping, however indirectly, to publicize and promulgate what is possibly the single most important day in the world of the occult.
-Besides which, the Bible says whatever we do, we should do it “to the glory of God."
-(1 Corinthians 10:31).
-Is it possible to participate in a pagan festival to 'the glory of God'?
+When we participate in Halloween we are helping, however indirectly, to publicize and promulgate what is possibly the single most important day in the world of the occult.
+When the Bible says whatever we do, we should do it “to the glory of God."
+(1 Corinthians 10:31), we need to ask ourselves whether it is possible to participate in a pagan festival to 'the glory of God'?
 For those who believe that dressing up as witch or ghoul is only a bit of fun, remember what the Bible says about imitating "detestable things" (Deuteronomy 18:9-14).
 Also remember, you are teaching your child that it is OK to emulate evil.

 Added July-September 2015